 Whether you’re hiring a professional makeup artist or not, it’s important to be prepared for touch ups throughout the day of your wedding.
 Consider packing face wipes, face blotters, translucent face powder, lipstick, and any other items that are your staples.
 Pro tip – Make sure you are applying as many waterproof items to your face as possible.
 This will come in handy especially after crying with joy after the officiant pronounces you married, and when you get cake smeared across your beautiful face.

 Grab a basic first aid kit (make sure it includes triple antibiotic ointment and alcohol wipes!) and add in a few over the counter medications that you may end up needing.
 (We are not doctors or pharmacists so please consult your doctor with any questions or recommendations before packing any of these items.)
 A few items we have seen needed by our brides: Imodium, Ibuprofen, Tylenol, Tums, and Pepto.
+Be sure to have all this in your emergency kit!

 Although a hanky may seem old fashioned, definitely consider having one with you on your wedding day.
 It will stand up to being with you all day long unlike tissues, and if you borrow one from a family member it can be sentimental and sweet to have with you.
 (Something borrowed?
 CHECK!)